Reputation under fire: How the UAE’s safe haven image is challenged by Houthi attacks

 A reputation under fire: How the UAE’s safe haven image is challenged by Houthi attacks

-Abu Dhabi and Dubai are known in the West for luxury tourism but recent drone attacks have pushed the Yemen frontline, and the Emirates’ involvement in the war, closer to home, reports Bel Trew
+Abu Dhabi and Dubai are known in the west for luxury tourism but recent drone attacks have pushed the Yemen frontline, and the Emirates’ involvement in the war, closer to home, reports Bel Trew

 For years the United Arab Emirates has positioned itself as a rare business and tourist safe haven in one of the most tumultuous regions in the world.